BorisFouotsa/BorisFouotsa.github.io/index_2_research.md

 ### Eprints

-- *New SIDH Countermeasures for a More Efficient Key Exchange*, joint work with Andrea Basso.
-[Eprint](https://eprint.iacr.org/2023/791)

 - *SIDH with masked torsion point images*, Tako Boris Fouotsa.
 [Eprint](https://eprint.iacr.org/2022/1054)

 ### Published

 #### 2023

+- *New SIDH Countermeasures for a More Efficient Key Exchange*, joint work with Andrea Basso.
+[Eprint](https://eprint.iacr.org/2023/791) (Conditionally) Accepted at SIACRYPT 2023

 - *M-SIDH and MD-SIDH: countering SIDH attacks by masking information*, joint work with T. Moriya and C. Petit.
 To appear at EUROCRYPT 2023.
 [Eprint](https://eprint.iacr.org/2023/013)